-Anna’s school assignment this week was Frog and Toad Are Friends by Arnold Lobel.
-While this is a great book, we actually have it at home, and Anna was not really interested in reading the series again at the moment.
+Smarty’s school assignment this week was Frog and Toad Are Friends by Arnold Lobel.
+While this is a great book, we actually have it at home, and Smarty was not really interested in reading the series again at the moment.
 So I decided to catch up on our FIAR reading, and we read a series of books about bridges.
 We are also reading together Who Was Pablo Picasso? by True Kelly.
 It’s our second book from this biography series.
-The first one was Who Were the Beatles?, and Anna practically memorized it.
+The first one was Who Were the Beatles?, and Smarty practically memorized it.

 I highly recommend Bridges Are to Cross by Philemon Stuges to people who follow FIAR curriculum as a complementary reading for The Little Red Lighthouse.
 This book talks about various famous bridges around the world and describes in short paragraphs their purpose.
 Illustrations by Giles Laroche are beautiful, they look almost photographic.
 Great read for different ages.